Bahmni/form-controls/README.md

 Form Controls
 -------------

 This library provides a range of form controls that can be used to create customized forms within the Bahmni platform.
-More details can be found [here](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/3132686337/SNOMED+FHIR+Terminology+Server+Integration+with+Bahmni)

 ### File naming conventions